 The subgrant application will consist of four distinct sections in which schools may earn points.
 The table as follows provides the relevant scoring rubrics and the weights accorded to each section.
-To be eligible to receive a subgrant, an applicant must (a) earn at least 75 percent of all available points; and (b) be among the most highly rated applicants during a subgrant cycle given the limited number of awards Pennsylvania anticipates making.
+To be eligible to receive a subgrant, an applicant must earn at least 75 percent of all available points.
+The highest scoring applicant(s) per each award type may be selected.
+If no applicant in an award type has scored above 75%, then the next highest scoring applicant(s) of the entire applicant pool may be selected.